DreamSketcher/XTTS-Studio-AI/README.md

 OpenAI  → Open-Eh-Eye
 ```

-The dictionary grows automatically during generation, and when the **AI Conductor** is enabled it also helps the dictionary along: it analyzes transliteration and adds corrections into the `ai_corrected` category itself — so an active conductor effectively keeps "training" the dictionary alongside generation.
+The dictionary grows automatically during generation, and when the **AI Conductor** is enabled it also helps the dictionary along: it analyzes transliteration and adds corrections into the `ai_corrected` category itself — so an active conductor effectively expands the pronunciation dictionary automatically alongside generation.
 Edit it with the **📖 Dictionary** button (add, change, or remove rules).

 - **Prioritized rule categories:** `builtin → auto → ai_corrected → custom` — a more specific rule overrides a more general one